jonbind/closingthegap/README.md

 # Part 2: Simulation of titratableMartini setups
-In alignment with the methodologies presented in the original [paper](https://pure.rug.nl/ws/portalfiles/portal/130104951/5.0014258.pdf) and the respective [tutorial](http://cgmartini.nl/index.php/2021-martini-online-workshop/tutorials/556-11-titratable-martini), we extended our simulations to include varying sizes of bPEI molecules.
-Additionally, we investigated the impact of different protonation states on the radius of gyration of the bPEI-siRNA complex.
+In alignment with the methodologies presented in the original [paper](https://pure.rug.nl/ws/portalfiles/portal/130104951/5.0014258.pdf) and the respective [tutorial](http://cgmartini.nl/index.php/2021-martini-online-workshop/tutorials/556-11-titratable-martini), we expanded the scope of pH simulations to encompass molecules of varying sizes.
+Specifically, we examined the influence of distinct protonation states on the radius of gyration for bPEI.
+This folder contains the relevant files pertaining to the 5 kDa bPEI.

 # Part 3: Complexation of siRNA with PEI